cybaker/flutter_joybuttons/README.md

 A virtual JoyButtons for Flutter applications.
 Inspired by Gravitar for mobile.

 JoyButtons are a variant of virtual Joysticks.
 Tapping multiple buttons simultaneously on a touchscreen with one thumb is impossible.
 Multiple fingers are possible, but holding a phone and using a thumb for a joystick and fingers for multiple buttons is near impossible.
-This Widget solves some of those multiple button simultaneous tap use cases.
+This Widget solves some of those multiple button simultaneous activation use cases.

-## Use cases:
+## Primary use cases:
-- activate one button, two buttons, or all buttons simultaneously
+- activate one button, two buttons, or all buttons simultaneously with a single thumb or finger
 - press and hold to continuously callback which buttons are pressed

 Thanks to [![flutter_joystick](https://img.shields.io/github/license/cybaker/flutter_joystick)](https://github.com/cybaker/flutter_joystick)